stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/quickstart.rst

 Quickstart
 ==========

+.. only:: servlet

+  This quickstart demonstrates the fastest way to enable Stormpath in a Servlet 3.0 (or later) Java web application.
+It should take about 5 minutes start to finish.
+Let's get started!

+.. only:: springboot

   This quickstart demonstrates the fastest way to enable Stormpath in a Spring Boot web application.
 It should take about 5 minutes start to finish.
 Let's get started!

 Topics: